DFE-Digital/get-into-teaching-app/app/views/content/train-to-teach-in-england-as-an-international-student.md

 You can also apply to train to teach in [Wales](https://educators.wales/home), [Scotland](https://teachinscotland.scot/) or [Northern Ireland](https://www.education-ni.gov.uk/articles/initial-teacher-education-courses-northern-ireland).

-If you don't want to come to England to train, but would like to gain a professional teaching qualification which is equivalent to English qualified teacher status, you should consider [international qualified teacher status (iQTS)](/international-qualified-teacher-status).
+Don’t want to come to England to train?
+You can apply to study an international professional teaching qualification which is recognised by the UK government as meeting the same standards as English qualified teacher status (QTS).
+Learn more about [international qualified teacher status (iQTS)](/international-qualified-teacher-status).

-Learn more about other [routes to qualified teacher status (QTS) for teachers and those with teaching experience outside the UK](https://www.gov.uk/government/publications/apply-for-qualified-teacher-status-qts-if-you-teach-outside-the-uk/routes-to-qualified-teacher-status-qts-for-teachers-and-those-with-teaching-experience-outside-the-uk).
+For teachers who qualified outside the UK, as well as those with teaching experience, [other routes to qualified teacher status (QTS)](https://www.gov.uk/government/publications/apply-for-qualified-teacher-status-qts-if-you-teach-outside-the-uk/routes-to-qualified-teacher-status-qts-for-teachers-and-those-with-teaching-experience-outside-the-uk) are also open.

 ## Need to know

-* International candidates can expect to pay between £9,250 and £16,000, plus living costs, to train (with fees and any financial support dependent on your training provider and immigration status)
+* International candidates can expect to pay between £12,000 and £22,000, plus living costs, to train (depending on your immigration status, you may get a reduction in fees and some financial support)
 * You'll earn at least £25,000 a year, and £32,000 in London, when you qualify as a teacher
 * You can update, extend or switch your visa to live and work in the UK long-term

 ## Application timeline

-* 21 September 2022: deadline to apply for courses starting this year (autumn 2022) – it's best to apply as soon as you can
+* 21 September 2022: deadline to apply for courses starting in autumn 2022 – it's best to apply as soon as you can
-* 12 October 2022: applications open for courses starting next year (autumn 2023)
+* 12 October 2022: applications open for courses starting in autumn 2023
 * Training lasts one 1 academic year full-time, or longer part-time
-* You can apply for paid teaching jobs as soon as you successfully complete your training in summer 2023
+* You can apply for paid teaching jobs as soon as you successfully complete your training

 ## Apply for teacher training, step by step

 We can help you make a successful application.
-Sign up to get personalised advice from a teacher training adviser, or use the online chat service on this page.

-<a href="https://adviser-getintoteaching.education.gov.uk/" class="button">Get an adviser</a>
+[Get support and advice](#2-get-support-and-advice) explains how.

 ## 1. Check your qualifications

 To teach children aged 11 to 18 in secondary school, you’ll need:

 * a bachelor’s degree (this can be from a university outside the UK)
 * to meet a standard in English and maths equivalent to a grade 4 GCSE

 To teach children aged 3 to 11 in primary school, you will also need to meet a standard in physics, chemistry or biology equivalent to a grade 4 GCSE.

 A GCSE is an academic qualification awarded for exams in England, usually taken at age 16.
-[We can help you prove your English, maths and science qualifications are the same standard as a grade 4 GCSE](#get-support-and-advice).
+[We can help you](#get-support-and-advice) show your English, maths and science qualifications are the same standard as a grade 4 GCSE].

 If you do not have qualifications that are equivalent to GCSEs, you may be able to sit a test set by training providers to show your knowledge of English, maths and science.
 [You can contact us for advice about this](#get-support-and-advice).